splanck/vlibc/README.md

 vlibc builds on Linux, FreeBSD, OpenBSD and NetBSD.
 NetBSD is now fully supported alongside the other BSDs.
-Most functionality is portable across these systems, though a few modules continue to rely on Linux-specific system calls.
+Most functionality is portable across these systems.
+On NetBSD native POSIX timers are used when available, while a few other modules continue to rely on Linux-specific system calls.
 Portable helpers like `sysconf()` and `getpagesize()` ease porting, but non-Linux builds may require additional work.
 The `chroot()` wrapper is one such case and returns `ENOSYS` when the underlying kernel lacks the system